Minor updates in September 2018 - see also THIS for more about my Gram.

-Eventually, Alzheimer’s patients forget a lot of things going back, and yeah, these aren't OK.
+Eventually, Alzheimer’s patients forget a lot of important, loving things going back through the years, and yeah, these aren't OK.

 The last memory of my Gram is Christmas 1990 after the early days of Air Force training.
 I picked her up at her care facility in my uniform.
 She didn’t remember me, and it just hurt.
 I had a lot of hurt at that point in my life after struggling to adjust to the Air Force, but something in that situation put the icing on the cake.

 I remember seeing her again in 1992 and 1993, but after that I never saw her before she died in 1994.
 I was in England at the time, and I couldn't make it home for the funeral.
-It was just too far and too much since I was in England.
+It was just too far and too much for the family to make work since I was in England.